shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 ## Spiral Arms

-Named after the Greek mathematician, the [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) bears a remarkable resemblance to the spiral arms (from a top-down perspective at least).
+Named after the Greek mathematician, the [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral) bears a remarkable resemblance to the spiral arms (from a top-down perspective at least) of the Milky Way.
 In polar coordinates, the curve is given by:

 $$
 r = \theta ^ k